 Huntsville, Alabama Child Custody Lawyer

 Though you and your spouse are entering the divorce process and want to protect your rights and get the best possible settlement for yourself, as a concerned parent of children below the age of 18, you know how important it is to put the best interests of your children first.
 Often in heated divorce cases, issues involving child custody become the cause of contention between divorcing parents.
-Parents trying to resolve these issues can benefit from speaking to a local Huntsville, Alabama Child Custody Lawyer.
+Parents trying to resolve these issues can benefit from speaking to a local child custody attorney familiar with the child custody laws in Huntsville, Alabama.

 Common conflicts among parents getting a divorce include where the child will reside, which parent has decision-making authority and over what, whether or not one parent can relocate with the child, and how they will handle shared parenting and visitation.
 Every parent’s circumstances are different and situations can change as time goes on, long after the divorce ends.